nuxt/docs/en/api/pages-scrolltotop.md

 }
 </script>
 ```

+Conversely, you can manually set `scrollToTop` to `false` on parent routes as well.

 If you want to overwrite the default scroll behavior of Nuxt.js, take a look at the [scrollBehavior option](/api/configuration-router#scrollBehavior).